Frostbite22/TuniSci/README.md

 12. Kelly, C. D., & Jennions, M. D. (2006).
 The h index and career assessment by numbers. *Trends in Ecology & Evolution*, 21(4), 167-170.

-The h-index is an author-level metric that measures both the productivity and citation impact of the publications, initially used for an individual scientist or scholar.
-The h-index correlates with obvious success indicators such as winning the Nobel Prize, being accepted for research fellowships and holding positions at top universities.

-## metrics
-What is a Good h-Index?
-Hirsch reckons that after 20 years of research, an h-index of 20 is good, 40 is outstanding, and 60 is truly exceptional.

 ## Scope
 This project is build by scraping the google scholars for Tunisian university.
 It contains 2130 scholars from different univerities, with different research fields and interests.

-## Objective
-This project's intent is to refect the real impact and contribution of Tunisian universities on research in general and on the qualities of higher education in Tunisia.

 ## Significatant statistics
 Average h-index : 8.1